Department of Family Services

 • In September 2024, a total of 343,055 children and youth were in foster care across the country (Federal Children's Bureau)

-• In February 2026, there were approximately 5,800 children in foster care in the Commonwealth of Virginia, 250 of whom were in Fairfax County.
+• In February 2026, there were approximately 5,800 children and youth in foster care in the Commonwealth of Virginia, 250 of whom were in Fairfax County.
 (Virginia Department of Social Services, Foster Care Children Demographic Report for February 2026)

 • Foster parents can be as young as 18.
 Single, divorced and married (including LGBTQ couples) folks are all welcome!